 As teenagers move on to further study, it’s essential to get them to think about their future and what Higher Education (HE) can offer them.
 We want to inspire young people to go into a career they’re passionate about, and we know that studying at university can be an important part of that journey.

-We work alongside a number of schools, academies and colleges through our AspireBU programme targeting 14 to 19 year olds.
+We work alongside a number of schools, academies and colleges through our Schools Liaison programme targeting 14 to 19 year olds.
 Our aim is to help your students make an informed choice about their future and, if they decide university is for them, we can offer advice about the application process too.

 To give your students an idea of what university life is like, you can arrange a HE Experience Day or a BU Insight Day with us.
 We’re also more than happy to come to you and can run presentations, workshops and other sessions about various aspects of HE from finance to student life.